larq/compute-engine/docs/build_arm.md

 `libtensorflow-lite.a` which includes the LCE customs ops.

 ## Cross-compiling LCE with Make
-First make sure the tensorflow submodule is loaded (this only has to be done once):
+First clone the Larq Compute Engine repo and make sure the tensorflow submodule is loaded (this only has to be done once):
 ``` bash
 git submodule update --init